peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Creates an arbitrary-precision decimal number from a 32-bit signed integer.
 * `static EDecimal FromInt64​(long valueSmall)`<br>
  Creates an arbitrary-precision decimal number from a 64-bit signed integer.
+* `static EDecimal FromInt64AsUnsigned​(long longerValue)`<br>
+ Converts an unsigned integer expressed as a 64-bit signed integer to an arbitrary-precision decimal number.
 * `static EDecimal FromSingle​(float flt)`<br>
  Creates an arbitrary-precision decimal number from a 32-bit binary floating-point number.